5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 Skip it if:

-- Your dog paces through multiple rooms (you need pan coverage)
+- Your dog paces the entire house (you need the pan)

-- You need the absolute best AI detection (Furbo wins here)
+- You need the best AI detection on the market (Furbo wins)

-- You have multiple dogs (harder to track without Furbo’s multi-pet features)
+- You have multiple dogs (hard to tell who is barking)

 3. Owlet Home Pet Camera — Best for No Subscription Fees ($45-$55)